imseyed/navicat_remote_MySQL/README.md

 The following instruction guides you through the process of configuring a HTTP connection.

-1. Select the HTTP tab and enable **Use HTTP Tunnel**.
+1. Select the HTTP tab in Navicat and enable **Use HTTP Tunnel**.
-2. Enter URL of the tunneling script, e.g. *http://www.navicat.com/ntunnel_mysqli.php* .
+2. Enter URL of the tunneling script, e.g. *http://www.example.com/ntunnel_mysqli.php* .
 3. If your server installed a Web Application Firewall, you can check the **Encode outgoing query with base64** option.
 4. If the tunneling script is hosted in a password protected server or you have to access internet over a proxy server, you can provide the required authentication details in **Authentication** or **Proxy** tab.
 5. Navicat host name at the General settings page should be set relatively to the HTTP server which provided by your database hosting company.